rachelcluke/my-MDb/README.md

 - CSS Media queries for larger devices (i.e., laptops + desktops) are not complete.
 The My Movies and Community Page should display movie cards as rows of 4, and not a column like it is set by default for smaller devices (i.e., mobiles + tablets).
  - This issue may also be the cause of why sometimes the page gets 'cut off' at the bottom.

+- For some media queries/ pages, the footer 'floats'.
+It should be rooted at the bottom of the page.

 \
 &nbsp;